Chainsawkitten/Placement/README.md

 # Placement
-A simple logic puzzle game based on chess
+Minimalist logic puzzle game.
+Made in Godot 2.

+## License
+Licensed under the MIT license.
+The game includes material by others under separate licenses.
+See each respective .txt file for information.